-The issue of when it’s time to take away the keys is in the news again, this time after a Michigan State trooper was allegedly hit and killed by an elderly driver.
+The issue of when it’s time to take away the keys away from elderly drivers is in the news again, this time after a Michigan State trooper was allegedly hit and killed by an elderly driver.
 It isn’t the first time.
 It won’t be the last.
 There are ways, however, to get ahead of this growing problem – one which will only get worse as baby boomers continue to age.

 That was the message Michigan Auto Law trial attorney Kevin Seiferheld stressed as a featured guest last weekend on Fox 2’s Let it Rip, hosted by Charlie Langton.
 The news show came on the heels of a very unfortunate crash, in which a Michigan State trooper was hit and dragged nearly four miles by an elderly driver.

 According to clickondetroit.com, 38-year-old trooper Chad Wolf was on his motorcycle when he was hit on north Dixie Highway and I-75 in Springfield Township by a 72-year old man towing a trailer with his car.
 Wolf later died in the hospital.

 The Let it Rip hosts asked Kevin, should older drivers be required to pass reasonable additional tests and screenings before getting behind the wheel?

 “[At a reasonable age] We want to test them, not take away the keys.
 We also want to make it mandatory for doctors to report the (medical) problems (to the Secretary of State).”

 The problem is, the law is applied to older people the same as it’s applied to everyone else.
 For elderly people we need to go further, with mental status, visual acuity tests and maybe a road test.
 And if they’re doing fine… then we don’t take away the keys.”